Where's Your Follow-Through Breaking? — KwanHoward.com

 Answer required

-How would your team describe the consistency of your expectations week to week?
+How would the people you depend on describe the consistency of your expectations week to week?

 Answer required